kuangyu0801/seminar-ws20/README.md

 # 2. Data Quality Fundamentals

+The section introduces the basic data quality issues common to all methodologies, which represent the perspectives used in this article for comparative analysis such as:
+(1) the methodological phases and steps,
+(2) the strategies and techniques,
+(3) the data quality dimensions,
+(4) the types of data

 ## Data Type

 The ultimate goal of a DQ methodology is the analysis of data that, in general, describe real world objects in a format that can be stored, retrieved, and processed by a software procedure, and communicated through a network.